-In November 2020, the sponsor medical monitor and surgical core requested that the Data Safety Monitoring Board, or DSMB, for the RESTORE-1 Phase 2 clinical trial review certain patient imaging data from the ongoing study.
-Following this review, the DSMB requested additional patient-level data and recommended a pause in the dosing of patients in the RESTORE-1 Phase 2 clinical trial pending review by the DSMB of these additional data.
-The DSMB informed Neurocrine that patient screening could continue for the trial.
-However, as previously announced, trial sites participating in the RESTORE-1 clinical trial are not currently screening and enrolling patients as a result of the COVID-19 pandemic.
-In response to the DSMB's recommendation to pause the dosing of patients, we and Neurocrine have decided to delay the planned resumption of patient screening in the RESTORE-1 Phase 2 clinical trial until the DSMB is able to complete its evaluation.
-The DSMB is expected to consider additional patient-level data before year-end.
-In accordance with FDA safety reporting requirements, Neurocrine is preparing an expedited IND safety report that will be submitted within the 15-day reporting window.
+In November 2020, the sponsor medical monitor and surgical core requested that the DSMB for the RESTORE-1 Phase 2 clinical trial, review certain patient MRI abnormalities observed in some clinical trial participants in the ongoing clinical trial.
+Following this review, the DSMB requested additional information about magnetic resonance imaging abnormalities observed in trial participants and recommended a pause in the dosing of patients in the RESTORE-1 Phase 2 clinical trial pending review by the DSMB of these additional data.
+The DSMB informed Neurocrine that patient screening could continue for the trial and that the trial should remain blinded.
+Trial sites participating in the RESTORE-1 clinical trial were not screening, enrolling, or dosing patients at the time of this DSMB request as a result of the COVID-19 pandemic.
+In response to the DSMB's recommendation to pause the dosing of patients, we and Neurocrine decided to delay the planned resumption of patient screening in the RESTORE-1 Phase 2 clinical trial until Neurocrine had submitted the required expedited IND safety report related to these matters and the DSMB was able to complete its evaluation.